Cosmic Wimpout: Scoring

 If the player rolls all five cubes and scores no points, this type of wimpout is called a "train wreck".
 The player loses all points gained in that round.
 Herein lies most of the game's strategy: if a player keeps the points they get, those points are "safe" for the remainder of the game, and the player's score cannot drop below that value, house rules notwithstanding.

 In his 2007 essay on the game, game designer Andrew Looney described Cosmic Wimpout as the "single most influential game I've ever played" and that the game "has a clean, elegant set of rules that allows losing players to feel they still have a chance at a come-from-behind victory."
 Looney cites Cosmic Wimpouts influence from the French dice game Dix Mille ("Ten Thousand") and names other variations of the game including Bupkis, Greed, Farkle, and Zonk.

 Variations

 Cosmic Wimpout was created with the ability to modify or add additional rules while playing, known as the Guiding Light, given the consensus of all of the players.
 For example, some players use the Full House rule, which states that if a player rolls a flash, and rolls a pair with your remaining two die, they must roll again.

 Another variation is the Cosmic Sampler variation, which was featured in an electronic version for the Palm.
 A Sampler is when none of the dice on any roll match, similar to a large straight in Yahtzee.
 Scoring for a Sampler is 25 points.

-Media

-Cosmic Wimpout is featured in the independent film Goodbye World.